Anvo54/Roger-Skyline-1/README.md

 #
 ```

 To test that this works.
-Use coommand: `sudo run-parts -v /etc/cron.weekly`
+Use command: `sudo run-parts -v /etc/cron.weekly`

-* Everytime machine reboots
+#### Everytime machine reboots

-To make the script run
+`mv update_script.sh /etc/cron.weekly/update_script`

+Now edit your crontab file with command `sudo crontab -e` and add line `@reboot /etc/cron.weekly/update_script`

+Now reboot!

 - [] Make a script to monitor changes of the /etc/crontab file and sends an email to
 root if it has been modified.
 Create a scheduled script task every day at midnight.

+For security reasons it's good to redirect your rot mail to another user that has less rights.
+To do this modify /etc/aliases file.

+`sudo vim /etc/aliases`

+add following line

+`root: regular`

+and save. (regular == users name)